Blog home

 Jennifer Tate

 Jennifer Tate is a freelance copywriter and content manager based in Newcastle upon Tyne with over 15 years of experience in creating SEO copy and content for both leading brands and independent start-ups.
-Working across a variety of sectors from fintech to fashion and healthcare to homeware, Jennifer specialises in content creation, content management and social media strategies and has worked with TransferGo since 2017.
-As well as TransferGo, Jennifer has also recently created copy and content for Charlotte Tilbury, carecircle, Tommee Tippee and Robinson Pelham.
+Working across a variety of sectors from fintech to fashion, Jennifer has produced content for various clients including Charlotte Tilbury, Robinson Pelham and Tommee Tippee, and has been working with TransferGo since 2017.